-Pool matches at all levels are streamed — most of it for free on sites like YouTube.
-There are also specialty streaming services, general services, and occasional live TV matches.
-Read on to learn what you need to know.
+I can watch pool matches at all levels through streaming — most of them for free on sites like YouTube.
+I also have access to specialty streaming services, general streaming platforms, and can occasionally catch live matches on TV.

 In a hurry?
 If you want to add pool to your sports diet rather than focusing only on pool, your choices will depend upon where you are.
 DAZN offers a lot of pool coverage for fans in the United States and Canada.
 Sky Sports shows a lot of pool in the United Kingdom, which you can stream through NOW.